inmanta/inmanta-core/docs/resource_sets.rst

 inventory that there are no matches for any set of input attributes that identify the instance.

 The current implementation of partial compiles does not provide any helpers for this verification.
-It is the responsibility of the model developer or the tool/exetnsion that does the export to ensure that no two service instances can be created that are considered to have the same identity by the model.
+It is the responsibility of the model developer or the tool/extension that does the export to ensure that no two service instances can be created that are considered to have the same identity by the model.

-# TODO: example

 Ownership
 *********